PhilippeBekaert/hdspeconf/doc/AIOPro.md

 **Input Level**

 Sets the analog input sound level (dBu units) corresponding to full scale digital level.
-In broadcasting, +4 dBU is a standard setting.
+In broadcasting, +4 dBu is a standard setting.
 The other settings allow for additional head-room while recording.

 **Output Level**

 Sets the analog output sound level (dBu units) corresponding to full scale digital level.
-In broadcasting, +4 dBU on XLR is a standard setting.
+In broadcasting, +4 dBu on XLR is a standard setting.
 Other settings allow to output higher or lower analog sound levels.
 The actual levels depend on the **Analog Out** setting.

 **Analog Out**